 Bisexual Identity, Attraction, Behavior, and Mental Health

 Approximately 61% of respondents reported high or very high psychological distress (Table 2).
-A series of Pearson chi-square tests revealed significant associations between bisexual orientation categories and all mental health variables (Table 5).
+A series of Pearson chi-square tests revealed significant associations between bisexual orientation categories and all mental health variables (Table C, available in the online version of this article).
 Post-hoc analyses identified that respondents in the identity + attraction + behavior category had significantly poorer mental health than expected based on the null hypothesis that no association exists.
-Meanwhile, respondents in the attraction only and the attraction + behavior categories were found to have significantly fewer experiences of poor mental health (Table 5).
+Meanwhile, respondents in the attraction only and the attraction + behavior categories were found to have significantly fewer experiences of poor mental health (Table C).

 Cross-Tabulation and Pearson Chi-Square Associations of Bisexual Orientation Categories and Mental Health

 The cumulative odds ordinal logistic regression model significantly predicted the dependent variable (K10 categories) over and above the intercept-only model (χ2 = 282.909, p ≤ 0.001).
-Respondents in the bisexual identity + attraction + behavior category (odds ratio [OR] = 1.455, 95% confidence interval [CI] [1.129, 1.873], p = 0.004) and those in the identity + attraction category (OR = 1.490, 95% CI [1.096, 2.045], p = 0.014) had significantly higher odds of reporting high levels of psychological distress than those in the attraction only and behavior only categories (Table 6).
-Participants who did not identify as bisexual, but reported bisexual attraction, bisexual behavior, or bisexual attraction + behavior, did not differ significantly from each other in their levels of psychological distress (Table 6).
+Respondents in the bisexual identity + attraction + behavior category (odds ratio [OR] = 1.455, 95% confidence interval [CI] [1.129, 1.873], p = 0.004) and those in the identity + attraction category (OR = 1.490, 95% CI [1.085, 2.045], p = 0.014) had significantly higher odds of reporting high levels of psychological distress than those in the attraction only and behavior only categories (Table D, available in the online version of this article).
+Participants who did not identify as bisexual, but reported bisexual attraction, bi-sexual behavior, or bisexual attraction + behavior, did not differ significantly from each other in their levels of psychological distress (Table D).
 People who identified as bisexual reported significantly higher levels of psychological distress than those who did not, irrespective of their sexual attraction or behaviors.

 Bisexual Orientation Categories as Predictors of High Levels of Psychological Distress (K10)